|Ideas on musical scores||

 The idea of an "interactive" score" is that software can "listen" to the performer (via sound or MIDI), keep track of where they are, and display only the current part of the score: maybe a few seconds.
 Advantages:

 This opens up new notational possibilities: for example, the displayed portion could change in size or color to indicate dynamics or tempo.

 More generally: a "performance score" (what the performer sees during a performance) doesn't necessarily have to show everything.
 If the piece is mostly memorized, it might show interpretive info and a few key notes.
-A performance score could potentially be any sensory input: 3-D virtual reality, tactile feedback, etc. But for now let's stick with 2-D displays.
+A performance score could potentially be any sensory input: virtual reality, sound, tactile feedback, etc.

 Implementing interactive scores would require integrating performance-following technology (audio or MIDI) with MuseScore.